jgurhem/tampermonkey_wasm/article1.md

 This code should be added in `src/lib.rs`.

-Now, we need to make it into a WebAssembly.
+Now, we need to convert it into a WebAssembly.
 For that, we need to use the `wasm-bindgen` crate.
-This crate will allow us to compile our Rust code into assembly and call it from Javascript.
+This crate will allow us to compile our Rust code into an assembly that can be call it from Javascript.
 It also allows to import Javascript values into Rust and pass data between Rust and Javascript.
 So let's add it into our dependencies.